Obliwobbi/PortfolioProject_3rdTerm/README.md

 * As a user, I want to belong to a company.
 * As an admin, I want to control user roles.

-(not all implemented yet due to personal problems)
+(not all implemented as of this moment)

 ---